Inland Waterways Commission: Presidential charge

-Roosevelt noted that any feasible plan for utilizing inland waterways should recognize both the existing federal means, including the Departments of War, Interior, Agriculture, and Commerce and Labor, and those in the States and their subdivisions.
-Also it must not involve unduly burdensome expenditures from the national Treasury.
+Roosevelt noted that any feasible plan for utilizing inland waterways should recognize both the existing federal means, including the Departments of War, Interior, Agriculture, and Commerce and Labor, and those in the states and their subdivisions.
+He stated that such a plan must not involve unduly burdensome expenditures from the national treasury.
 The cost necessarily will be large and proportional to the magnitude of potential benefits to the people, but it will be small in comparison to the $17 billion in current capital investments for steam railways nationally.
 That amount would have seemed enormous and incredible a half a century earlier, yet that investment was a continuous source of profit to the people.
 Without it, the nation's industrial progress would have been impossible.
 In closing the President said that, the questions before the Inland Waterways Commission must necessarily relate to every part of the United States and affect every interest within its borders.
 Its plans should be considered in light of the widest modern knowledge of the country and its people, and from the most diverse points of view.
-As the committee's work sufficiently advanced, he would add more consulting members to the Commission, and ask that its recommendations be fully discussed with him, before they were submitted.
-The Commission's report should include both a general statement of the problems, as well as recommendations concerning the manner and means of attacking the problems perceived by them.
+As the committee's work sufficiently advanced, he would add more consulting members to the commission, and ask that its recommendations be fully discussed with him, before they were submitted.
+The commission's report should include both a general statement of the problems, as well as recommendations concerning the manner and means of attacking the problems perceived by them.